New Roff-based Blog System 2022-05-04

 Another possible method of achieving this in Markdown or other languages, that does give the writer control over the situation, would be to define some kind of ‘sentence-end’ escape sequence.
 This would work fine to achieve the desired effect, but in my opinion I think it’d end up really detracting from the writing experience and in the case of Markdown, would contribute to the whole problem mentioned earlier about ‘adding features to improve HTML output at the cost of readability in the source format’.
 I think it’d be more trouble than it’s worth and best to just leave something like Markdown behind, and focus on using a more versatile format.

 After establishing that Markdown was unsuitable for my needs, I immediately turned to the alternative I had considered beforehand, even before I started writing my parser program.
 Roff had always been a system that I quite enjoyed writing in; being a traditional Unix document preparation system, it has a very nice and old-school feel to it, and in some sense is designed to be compatible with the Unix computing ethos, having source formats that are very easily ‘greppable’, and compatible with other tools on Unix-like systems.
-However, while I enjoyed using Roff, I found that my uses for it had diminished somewhat after discovering LaTeX.
-Using Roff over LaTeX when LaTeX was just as easily available at my fingertips was a bit like, in lieu of a better analogy; a sports car owner deciding to take his wife’s family sedan to a drag strip; sure it might be fun in a while, but if you want a good performance you’d instead take the latter.
+However, while I enjoyed using Roff, I found that my uses for it had diminished somewhat after discovering LaTeX, which I felt generally would produce nicer results out-of-the-box, and so I would use this system for a good period of time for my document preparation needs that called for higher quality typesetting.
+There is no doubt however that Roff too is just as capable as LaTeX at typesetting text beautifully—the approach that needs to be taken to do so is just a little different as the system is a little more ‘barebones’.

 Obviously, my system isn’t a ‘real’ Roff system—I’m using a parser I wrote myself, instead of an actual Roff system like groff, which is actually a system with many more layers to it than one would think, and my macro set isn’t an ‘official’ one; it just takes heavy inspiration from the ‘ms’ macros and includes my own additions to make it more usable for web writing and excludes things that I don’t have a use for just yet.
 Of course, we just criticised Markdown for this very thing; not being standardised and having loads of variations, but I think it’s a lot more acceptable with Roff, as the system is somewhat intended to be used in this manner and you don’t create any compromises that contradict the original purposes of the format, such as plaintext readability (which doesn’t at all seem to be a goal of any Roff macro packages).
 The macros that are exclusive to my macro set can easily be recreated in a true Roff system, so it should be a reasonably trivial process to compile the source documents to other formats such as to plaintext, PDFs, etc. One thing I should mention in case anyone wonders, is that I actually did somewhat consider beforehand to just compile my ‘.ms’ source files to webpages using groff’s provided ‘grohtml’ driver.
 The reason I didn’t use it however was simply due to the reduced control I had over the output.
 Not only would it be tricky to get grohtml to place all the necessary <span>’s needed for the sentence-spacing effect I mentioned before; I also generally just liked the fact that I could use a small program I had written myself, and have complete control over the output it produces.
 Using a true Roff system here would yield essentially no benefits that I can think of, other than perhaps ‘authenticity’, which isn’t really of concern for little webpages that barely anyone is even going to read in the first place!